-Developing Evidence-based Arguments in Science/STEM Teaching and Learning
+Using Digital Tools to Support Evidence-based Argumentation in STEM Teaching and Learning

+In this digital world, we are bombarded with an almost infinite amount of data and information.
+The issue at hand is how we identify the evidence from the data to create and present in a format that supports evidenced-based scientific argumentation.
 Argumentation is considered to be an essential practice for R–12 science classrooms because it is a fundamental form of scientific literacy that supports the development of scientific thinking and learning.
-It is important to develop students’ capacities to articulate their individual reasoning through the exploration of ideas and perspective of others, being able to distinguish and interpret information and data to reasonable evidence, and make appropriate justification to debate with their peers in argumentative practice (NGSS, 2013).
-The goal is to have students discern that science and engineering are more than just a fixed set of facts to be memorized, but are evolving bodies of knowledge and practices based on the exploration of evidence and the iterative process of designs.
+According to guided national science standards, it is important to develop students’ capacities to articulate their individual reasoning through the exploration of ideas and perspective of others, being able to distinguish and interpret information and data to reasonable evidence, and make appropriate justification to debate with their peers in argumentative practice.

 Dr. Mahfood originates from Kingston, Jamaica and has always been curious about how the world works.
 Her teaching and professional experiences are strongly ingrained in the sciences and education, which spans over an 18-year period.
 She continued on a science track from her studies at the University of the West Indies in Trinidad, and New York University in NYC where she earned Master’s Degrees.
 After teaching in the NYC public schools for 8 years, she went on to do her doctoral studies at Teachers College, Columbia University.
 These experiences range in teaching science content in the areas of Physical, Life and Earth sciences and Mathematics, curriculum development, and science professional development for teachers.